mGalarnyk/Python_Tutorials/Scrapy/README.md

-# Scrapy for Data Analysis Talk
+<h1 align="center"> Scrapy for Data Analysis Talk</h1>

+The first part of this tutorial is highly similar to the [official scrapy documentation](https://doc.scrapy.org/en/latest/intro/tutorial.html)

 ## Getting Started